Let me answer this by posing another question. Imagine two stores, located on Oxford Street in London and that Google is the street.

 If these stores were websites, shop A would be showing great practice of using SEO techniques.
 They’ve shown great functionality (layout), authoritative content (catalogue) and great public relations (advertising).

-SEO (Search Engine Optimisation), a term originally popularised by Danny Sullivan as ‘SEM’ (Search Engine Marketing) is a tool which helps increase a website’s presence and rank in unpaid or ‘organic’ search engine results.
-In order to stay relevant and at the forefront of search engines such as Google, your website must be constantly optimised to reflect what their current algorithm is looking for.
-It is becoming increasingly common that if you’re not found in a search, you’re seen as non-existent.
+SEO (Search Engine Optimisation) is a tool which helps increase a website’s presence and rank in unpaid or ‘organic’ search engine results.
+In order to stay relevant and at the forefront of search engines such as Google, your website must be constantly optimised to reflect what their current algorithm is looking for and what consumers are searching for.

-Lastly, you now have a high volume of traffic and it’s time to convert them into paying customers.
+Once you have a high volume of traffic, it’s time to convert them into paying customers.
 A highly ranked and shared website with good content will help convert visitor’s into taking your offers.
 A useful tool for scoring how your domain will rank in search engines is MOZ.

 A good understanding of what SEO is will lay the foundation for a successful SEO strategy.
 Search engines are a medium for shouting out your latest projects and achievements and it’s easier for people to hear you if they can see where the noise is coming from.